Skip to main content

 5. Does this comply with your data handling policies?

 In European jurisdictions, GDPR and the EU AI Act impose obligations on how AI systems process personal data and interact with users.
-Desktop control that can see customer records, employee data, or financial information may trigger compliance requirements that your current AI governance does not cover.
+UI control that can see customer records, employee data, or financial information may trigger compliance requirements that your current AI governance does not cover.

 What Developers Can Do With It Right Now